christophweegen/pied-piper/README.md

   | p_end
 ```

-I guess you won't use these kind of functional programming in Ruby too often, since Ruby follows another philosophy.
+I guess you won't use these kind of functional programming in Ruby too often, since Ruby follows the philosophy of Object Oriented Programming of sending messages to objects ( i.e: calling methods on objects ) like: `obj.message`

-PiedPiper is more a kind of experiment how Ruby can be modified to resemble concepts used in other programming languages like for example [Elixir](https://elixir-lang.org).
+PiedPiper is more a kind of experiment how Ruby can be modified to resemble concepts used in other programming languages like for example functional programming in [Elixir](https://elixir-lang.org) and to personally document my findings about Ruby and functional programming.

-As far as I can judge Ruby does quite a good job, the flexible language constructs that Ruby has to offer, makes it one of the nicest programming languages to work with. :-)
+As far as I can judge Ruby does quite a good job, the flexible language constructs that Ruby has to offer, makes it still one of the nicest programming languages to work with. :-)

+Since Ruby unites multiple programming paradigms, functional programming is one of them too:

+The functional features Ruby has to offer for example are:

+- Module/Class methods like `Foo.bar(baz)`, similar to Elixir's functions which are defined in modules too: `Foo.bar(baz)`
+- Callable objects like objects of `Proc` or `Method` class.
+- Blocks which can also be converted to `Proc` objects in the method signature by defining a last `&blk` parameter  ( its the `&` which converts the block into a `Proc` object, which can then be called with `blk.call` in the method body ).

 What other kind of good use cases for pipes can you come up with?

-If you know some ( or missing features ), feel free to open up a pull request, so we can augment code/documentation :-)
+If you know some, feel free to open up a pull request, so we can augment code or documentation :-)

 ## Development